IamCyBo/Graphical_Programming_CurveDriving/README.md

 ### Documentation
-The documentation can be found in the docs.zip folder
+The documentation can be found in the docs.zip folder.
+In the subfolder videos you can watch a demonstration-video for every systemtest and some special events.
+In the images folder you can find every image that is used in the docu.pdf.
+In the tables folder you can find our enfilled three-point-estimate excel-sheat also as pdf.
+The display.ipynb file is a jupyter notebook in which the logged data from the track can be plotted via matplotlib.
 ### The Project
 The whole project with every experiment is located in https://github.com/IamCyBo/Graphical_Programming_CurveDriving/blob/D9-merge/Projekt_KampTriebelZiller.zip
+### The Experiments
+The configured experiments should be in the .zip file mentioned in the project paragraph.
+If the experiment files cannot be imported with the Project.zip, they are provided again separately in an extra file
 ### Logger-setup
 Before the Logger is used, it's important that the folder exists where the logger should create the file in.
 Or else the Experiment environment crashes.
 ### Multiple Control.bd files